UNIT

 The Counterargument

+The bull case isn't crazy.
+It's just narrow.
 Bulls argue the Q4 margin drop reflects lumpy project timing and Windstream integration costs that normalize by mid-2026.
-Fiber demand from hyperscalers is real — data center buildouts are accelerating.
-Uniti's 1.4mn fiber strand miles give it genuine scale advantages in dense metro markets.
+Fiber demand from hyperscalers is real. data center buildouts are accelerating at a pace that makes previous cycles look quaint.
+Uniti's 1.4mn fiber strand miles give it genuine scale advantages in dense metro markets, and fiber is a natural monopoly business where the second network rarely gets built.

 Verdict

 UNIT is a sell.
-The stock trades at $9.38 against a consensus target that already implies 14% downside.
-That target assumes margins normalize — and the data says otherwise.
-A company guiding negative free cash flow through 2029, whose highest-margin segment faces competitive pressure, should not trade above where analysts already think it belongs.
+The stock trades at $9.38 against a consensus target that already implies 14% downside. and that target assumes margins normalize.
+The data says they won't.
+When your highest-margin segment's customers publicly state they prefer larger competitors, when T. Rowe Price is liquidating its position, and when management itself guides negative free cash flow through 2029, you're not looking at a turnaround story.
+You're looking at a leveraged bet where the leverage is working against you.
+A company whose own projections show four more years of cash burn, whose competitive moat is narrowing in real time, should not trade above where analysts already think it belongs.
 It should trade below.
 Run the free Uniti Group Inc. deep-dive →

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.